Congratulations to Shirley & Dave Mudge for winning the FWAG Devon Bronze Otter award

 Landscape Recovery is the name given to the most ambitious part of the Government’s ELMS (Environmental Land Management Schemes).
 Unlike the other parts of ELMS, that operate with separate agreements and plans for each farm, Landscape Recovery works by bringing together groups of farmers, landowners, land managers and to deliver landscape scale enhancement.

-We will have a 2 year Development Stage (starting early 2024) to agree a shared ambition for the land we want to take forward to the next stage and plan how this can be achieved.
+We have a 2 year Development Stage (starting June 2024) to agree a shared ambition for the land we want to take forward to the next stage and plan how this can be achieved.
 If Defra approves these proposals, then the project will receive long-term (20+ years) funding to implement – but will also need to secure some private finance.

 What are we proposing to do?